TomerPacific/MobileWebSpecialistNanodegree/Lesson 14 - ARIA/README.md

 The button element does not have a label

 The span with the role of button has a label of menu

+## Concept 19 Quiz - Modal Dialog Quiz
+- was a sibling of .wrapper
+- had a correct aria-labelledby attribute